Our Mission

 She aims to bring a fresh perspective on commerciality to Lawyers for Nature, reimagining the future of commoditisation in a way that benefits the planet.

-In 2022 Faith in Nature approached Lawyers for Nature to help them to make Nature the boss of their company.
-Brontie, Paul and the creative directors at Faith in Nature (and the Earth Law Centre) worked together using imagination and creativity to give Nature a seat at the board.
-The idea of putting Nature on the Board was born.
+In 2022, Faith in Nature, the natural beauty company, approached Lawyers for Nature wanting to make Nature the ‘boss’ of their company.
+Brontie, Paul, the creative directors at Faith in Nature (and the Earth Law Centre) worked together in imaginative ways to give Nature a seat at the board.
+We have subsequently worked with a number of organisations to give Nature and future generations a voice in their decision-making, you can learn more about our work here.
+We are currently expanding this work into the third sector, more of which here.

-We have subsequently worked with a number of organisations, such as House of Hackney, helping them to give Nature a voice in their organisations alongside the voice of future generations.
-We are currently expanding this work into the third sector.
-We have been involved in campaigns, such as the ‘We Are Nature’ campaign (alongside Frieda Gormley at House of Hackney), a grassroots movement to change UK dictionary definitions of the word Nature to include humans.
-The campaign successfully persuaded the Oxford English Dictionary (OED) to modify their entry to the extent that a wider definition of the word ‘Nature’ (which includes humans) is now no longer obsolete.
-The OED also made the entry for Nature free and accessible for all.
-The campaign is working to change outdated definitions, raise awareness of our interdependence and connection with Nature, and will be running a series of workshops with a selection of galleries and museums in 2025.
+We have been involved in a number of campaigns, such as the ‘We Are Nature’ campaign (alongside Frieda Gormley at House of Hackney); a grassroots movement to update dictionary definitions of the word ‘Nature’ to include humans.
+Our campaign has so far persuaded the Oxford English Dictionary (OED) to modify their entry to reinstate a once obsolete wider definition of ‘Nature’.
+‘We Are Nature’ is now working to update outdated definitions in the USA and to raise awareness of our interdependence upon, and inseparable connection with, Nature.
+They will be running a series of workshops at galleries and museums in 2025.

 This work is not possible without a network of partners who are paving the way together.
 We collaborate and work with the following organisations: